sonomar/phase-0-gps-1-test/README.md

 ## Terminal Commands

 - checkout -b
-	.checks out a new branch
+	- checks out a new branch
 - add
-	.adds branch to commit list
+	- adds branch to commit list
 - commit
-	.commits to github
+	- commits to github